What is the Difference between Delegation and Empowerment?

 Delegation and Empowerment are both very useful management tools and techniques.
-Although both used for the same purpose of employee management, they have some differences.
-Both techniques have their benefits if used effectively, however they are most effective when used specifically for a particular situation and also dependant on attitude that the manager and organisation decide to employ.
+Although both are used for the same purpose of employee management, they have some differences.
+Both techniques have their benefits if used effectively, however, they are most effective when used specifically for a particular situation and also dependant on the attitude that the manager and organisation decide to employ.
 The key difference to both techniques is that empowerment raises leaders, and delegation raises followers.

 Both of these techniques are adopted by managers when they are assigning workload within their team or department.
 Each approach requires a different mentality and expectation.
 However, no matter what approach has been adopted, the manager is still in control.
 The managerial role still stands – assigning tasks and choosing who to assign them to.

-Here is a description of the difference between these two techniques;
+Here is a description of the difference between these two techniques:

 - On the other hand, if empowered to do so, the employee will be provided with a wider range of information regarding the company and the individual employee will be left to their own devices – making their own decisions along the way and taking ownership of the work.

 Therefore, power and authority are only granted through empowerment.
-However, for empowerment to be successful, as stated above, employees need to be provided with all possible information.
+However, for it to be successful, as stated above, employees need to be provided with all possible information.
 Information including finance, personnel, resources, authority and to be held accountable for their work (whether good or bad).
 These components are crucial in order to give them true freedom to fail on their own efforts.

 - A clear example of this would be a day to day obstacle for the customer services department of a company.
 When a customer has a problem or needs something to be resolved and the employee seeing to the customer has not been granted the authority to solve such problem – unnecessary time is wasted.
 This results in the customer having to wait for the store supervisor or manager to become available in order for the problem to be resolved.

 - Additionally, if an employee feels likes they are only being assigned unwanted work dropped off by their manager, they are bound to lose motivation and productivity and quality will drop.
 Try to link decision-making and delegating in a way so they have some input and involvement in this process.
 This will essentially give them a sense of value to the organisation.